menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/3-calculate-monthly-rainfall-from-CHIRPS.rst

 **3. Extract all precipitation images within given year**

-To calculate mean rainfall of each month, we must set a target year and then extract all the images from image collection that correspond to the given year.
+To calculate mean precipitation of each month, we must set a target year and then extract all the images from image collection that correspond to the given year.

 .. code-block:: JavaScript